 Magnus Resch, Ph.D., is an art market economist, serial entrepreneur and bestselling book author.
-In 2016 he started the Magnus App, which works like Shazam for Art.
+He is founder of Magnusclass.com, Larryslist.com and Magnus.net, the Shazam for art.
 Leonardo DiCaprio is an investor and advisor to the company.
 Magnus is also a Professor for art economics.
-He holds a Ph.D. in economics and studied at Harvard, the London School of Economics and the University of St. Gallen.
-Magnus is author of five books on the art market.
-His career has been portrayed in a Harvard Business School case study and in various articles, including the New York Times, WSJ, Vanity Fair and the Financial Times.
+He lectures at Yale University.
+Magnus holds a Ph.D. in economics and studied at Harvard, the London School of Economics and the University of St. Gallen.
+He is the author of six books on the art market.
+Magnus’ career has been portrayed in a Harvard Business School case study and in various articles, including the New York Times, WSJ, Vanity Fair and the Financial Times.

 Magnus is passionate about the economics of the art market.
-He is author of several books on the art market, teaches art economics at Yale University, previously at Columbia University, New York, and published in 2018 a paper about success in art in the world’s leading academic journal, Science.
+He is the author of several books on the art market, has taught art economics at Yale University, previously at Columbia University, New York, and published in 2018 a paper about success in art in the world’s leading academic journal, Science.

 Magnus has a track record as tech entrepreneur.
 At the age of 27, he became Managing Director of Springstar, a Berlin based internet incubator (2500 employees and $2bn revenue).
 Here he started, failed and exited several internet start-ups, among them Gourmeo.com (a failure), Juvalia.com (that was ok), Gymondo.de ($$), Larryslist.com, magnus.net and magnusclass.com.